47chapters/letsgo/docs/how-to/manage-multiple-deployments.md

 ### Managing multiple deployments across AWS accounts

-The [LetsGo CLI](../reference/letsgo-cli.md) does not give you a first class support for specifying AWS accounts to use.
+The [LetsGo CLI](../reference/letsgo-cli.md) does not provide a first class support for specifying AWS accounts.
 Instead, it relies on the default AWS account configured at the AWS SDK level, which is the same as the default AWS account you configure for use by the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html#cli-configure-files-using-profiles).

-If you want to operate on different AWS accounts using a single LetsGo installation on your machine, define an [AWS named profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html#cli-configure-files-using-profiles) for each of the accounts using AWS CLI configuration file, and then use the `AWS_PROFILE` environment variable to select the profile you want when running a LetsGo CLI command, e.g.:
+If you want to operate on several AWS accounts using a single LetsGo installation on your machine, define an [AWS CLI named profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html#cli-configure-files-using-profiles) for each of the accounts using AWS CLI configuration file, and then use the `AWS_PROFILE` environment variable to select the profile you want when running a LetsGo CLI command, e.g.:

 ```bash
 AWS_PROFILE=customer17 yarn ops deploy -a all